 Business Confidence in Australia averaged 5.28 points from 1997 until 2022, reaching an all time high of 23.00 points in April of 2021 and a record low of -66.00 points in March of 2020.
 This page provides - Australia Business Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Business Confidence - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Business Confidence in Australia is expected to be 2.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Confidence in Australia to stand at 7.00 in 12 months time.
-In the long-term, the Australia Business Confidence is projected to trend around 6.00 Index Points in 2020, according to our econometric models.
+Business Confidence in Australia is expected to be 4.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Business Confidence is projected to trend around 7.00 points in 2024 and 5.00 points in 2025, according to our econometric models.